ekamperi/ekamperi.github.io/_posts/2019-09-27-meaning-of-machine-learning-mathematics.md

 ### Thoughts
 #### Is pattern matching the same as "mathematical understanding"?

-Suppose I am with someone that doesn't know anything about mathematics, and provide him with a list of matching rules like:
+Suppose I am with someone that doesn't know anything about mathematics and provide him with a list of matching rules like:

 $$
 \begin{align*}